oscar10408/oscar10408.github.io/_ai_ml/transformer-gui-segmentation.md

 It extends the [ASFormer architecture](https://github.com/ChinaYi/ASFormer) and tailors it for GUI-specific use cases.

 - ⏱️ Detects keyframes from minimal visual changes
-- 🔍 Improves segment boundary accuracy with post-refinement
+- 🔍 Improves segment accuracy with post-refinement
 - 📊 Enables downstream use cases like GUI agent training and tutorial summarization

 🔗 [GitHub Repo](https://github.com/oscar10408/GUI-ASFormer)